Willie Brown (politician): Urban planning and development

 Brown was known for his shrewd and strategic use of the planning process's details to affect and facilitate development projects on his watch.
 In regard to a parking garage on Vallejo Street desired by North Beach and Chinatown merchants, he circumvented neighborhood opponents of the garage by ordering demolition of the site's existing structure to commence on a Friday night and be done by Monday morning, when the group was certain to try to obtain a restraining order.
 "It was with the demolition permit I outsmarted them", Brown said, claiming that as the critics rushed toward court, "someone shouted out to them that the building had disappeared over the weekend.
 They've never recovered from that little maneuver."

 During his mayoralty, Brown hoped to build a new stadium for the San Francisco 49ers and worked with them to create a plan.
 No new facility was built for the team during his tenure.
 Brown worked with the San Francisco Giants to build a new stadium in the China Basin after previous stadium measures had failed on the ballot.
-The stadium was approved by San Francisco voters in 1996 and opened in 2000.
+The stadium was approved by San Francisco voters in June 1997 and opened in 2000.

 Due to vacancies on the Board of Supervisors before 2000, Brown was able to appoint eight of the board's 11 members.
 Due to a change in San Francisco's election laws that took effect in 2000, the board changed from at-large to district-based elections, and all seats on the board were up for election.
 The voters elected a new group of supervisors that ran on changing the city's development policy.
 Voters also passed a measure that weakened the mayor's control over the Planning Commission and Board of Appeals.
 The new majority limited Brown's power over the Elections Department, the Police Commission, and extending San Francisco International Airport's runways into the bay to reduce flight delays.
-In July 2001, the Board of Supervisors overrode Brown's veto for the first time, creating legislation that created the new home ownership option of tenancies in common.